Christian heritage -

 Patronal Festival -

-If the pandemic lockdown is eased the Patronal Festival weekend will be held on that closest to August 24th.
+The Patronal Festival is held on the last weekend in August.
 On the Saturday there are refreshments and an exhibition in the church at the same time as the Cottage Show in the village hall.
 The village feast (fair) and the annual fell race are held at the playing field on the Sunday.
 (The Brownlee brothers dominated the junior fell race for several years in the early 1990s.)

 A friendly, welcoming church -